 Robertson and Co. and abandoned storefronts

-I haven’t learned anything about this collection of three buildings, which I would guess were built between 1890s and the 1920s.
-I did hear from the mother of the young man who tagged the Kerouac quote onto the wide brick side of the Robertson and Co. building.
+I heard from the mother of the young man who tagged the Kerouac quote onto the wide brick side of the Robertson and Co. building.
 She thanked me for photographing and preserving his work, since he has apparently passed away at a very young age.
 That white spray paint quote seems to be one of the most photographed parts of downtown Adams, along with the Methodist Church.

 Here is the quote attributed to Jack Kerouac: “In Autumn Geronimo Weeps — No Pony with a Blanket.”